Manav155-S/LendLock-project/README.md

 - Allow users to upload their own images (profile picture, offered item images, etc)
 - Include a Google Map with a marker for every offered/requsted item

-## Special Thanks To

-- [Yasmeen Othman](https://github.com/YasmeenOthman), for her guidance and continuous support throughout this fascinating journey.
-- All the students and the tutors at the [Social Hackers Academy](https://github.com/SocialHackersAcademy), for creating a nice little community of passionate people offering their best for each other.